 Middleton: Middleton Outreach Ministries (MOM) Food Pantry and Community Garden

-The garden is approximately ¼ acre, and most of the land is dedicated to growing food for MOM’s food pantry.
+The garden is approximately ¼ acre.
 20’x20′ garden plots are available at no cost to those who are clients of the Middleton Outreach Ministry Food Pantry.
 Mulch, compost, tools, and many seeds and plants are available for all gardeners.
+There are two weekly work sessions for volunteers to work on the garden.
 For more information, or to register for a garden plot, contact the registrar, Dan Johnson, at (608) 836-1638.

 Middleton: Terra Grower Farm

 Located approximately 1 mile north of Middleton on Pheasant Branch Road.

 Terra Grower Farm is a 100-year old family farm The owners would like to offer garden plots to interested community gardeners.
 The garden is a no chemical/no pesticide gardening space.
 For more information contact Elliott Long at (608) 237-1343.